pybel/pybel/docs/source/design.rst

 Currently, an ordering is not assigned to the members of complexes .
 This is a post-processing implementation detail that is not implemented in the core of PyBEL.
 One suggestion to assign values to members in a complex like :code:`complex(p(HGNC:YFG1),p(HGNC:YFG2))` would be to sort over the 3-tuples of (Function, Namespace, Name) for each of the complex's elements.
-This order is guaranteed to be unique and persistient.
+This order is guaranteed to be unique and persistent.

 Representation of Events and Modifiers
 --------------------------------------

-In the OpenBEL Framework, modifiers such as activities (kinaseActivity, etc.) and transformations (translocations, degredations, etc.) were represented as their own nodes.
+In the OpenBEL Framework, modifiers such as activities (kinaseActivity, etc.) and transformations (translocations, degradations, etc.) were represented as their own nodes.
 In PyBEL, these modifiers are represented as a property of the edge.
 In reality, an edge like :code:`sec(p(HGNC:A)) -> activity(p(HGNC:B), ma(kinaseActivity))` represents a connection between :code:`HGNC:A` and :code:`HGNC:B`.
 Each of these modifiers explains the context of the relationship between these physical entities.
 Further, querying a network where these modifiers are part of a relationship